ABV 101 - A Guide to the Alcohol by Volume of Craft Beer, Hard Liquor & Wine

 Alcohol abuse isn’t always caused by long-term drinking, though.
-Short-term binge drinking is also abusing alcohol.
+Short-term binge drinking is also abusing alcohol - like chugging beer or partaking in drinking games & waterfalls.
 These drinking bouts can cause short-term side effects, like alcohol poisoning and blackouts.
 Binge drinking can also lead to risky behaviors, like operating a car or engaging in violence, because it impairs your judgment.

 Your Guide to ABV

 ABV can indicate how a drink might taste, which is beneficial for you if you don’t love intense, deep, bitter flavors.
 Choose low-ABV beverages if you prefer sweet and light flavors.

 Understanding what ABV is and how it works in your favorite drinks can also help you determine how a drink might affect your body.
 If you’re planning a night out with friends or family, this information can keep you in check when drinking because you’ll know what you’re putting into your body.
 You can even learn to measure the alcohol level of drinks you consume at home using a hydrometer to keep your alcohol consumption in moderation.